Diego-Llanes/resume/mle_resume/resume.typ

   position: "Masters Intern",
   institution: [Allen Institute for Artificial Intelligence (AI2)],
   location: "Seattle, WA",
-  date: "Jul 2023 - Present",
+  date: "May 2025 - Present",
   description: [
-    - Added features to an #link("https://github.com/pnnl/neuromancer")[open-source project] to attract new users from other domains to our project.
-    - Developed a strong foundation in control theory, deep reinforcement learning and Generative-AI.
+    - Created a visual grounding dataset of \~400k screenshots for OCR pretraining of vision language models.
+    - Filtered dataset to include only successful training samples which improved overall model accuracy by 15%.
+    - Aided in development of a human data collection tool for collecting real web trajectories of web tasks.
   ],
 )

 #job(
   position: "Scientific Machine Learning Masters Intern",
   institution: [Pacific Northwest National Laboratory],
-  location: "Remote, Richland, WA, USA",
+  location: "Seattle, WA, USA",
-  date: "Jul 2023 - Present",
+  date: "June 2023 - Present",
   description: [
-    - Added features to an #link("https://github.com/pnnl/neuromancer")[open-source project] to attract new users from other domains to our project.
+    - Added features to an #link("https://github.com/pnnl/neuromancer")[open-source project] which attracted new users from other domains to our project.
     // - Collaborated with domain experts to model building energy dynamics and optimize control policies.
     // - Created multiple physics-based dynamical systems for the training and evaluation of control agents.
     // - Designed an intuitive experiment pipeline enabling domain researchers to evaluate novel methods.
     // - Developed a method to apply arbitrary atmospheric profiles to the scene of a hyperspectral image.
     // - Created a foundation model for creating low-dimensional representations of hyperspectral information.
+    - Built automated experiment piplines for batch deployment using Slurm allowing for rapid result analysis.
     - Developed a strong foundation in control theory, deep reinforcement learning and Generative-AI.
   ],
 )